ppaleja/knowledge-graph-construction/docs/edc-workflow.md

 # EDC Pipeline Workflow Documentation

+> **Agentic Context**: This workflow is now wrapped by the `processPaper` tool in the agentic architecture.
+The agent invokes this entire pipeline as a single atomic action.

 This document outlines the Extraction-Definition-Canonicalization (EDC) pipeline, which transforms raw scientific papers into structured Knowledge Graphs.

 ## Workflow Overview